Startup recruiting is hard. The challenge is twofold: finding incredible talent and then making them want to join your team.

 Hiring great people is difficult.
 The easiest thing is to lower your standards, find someone who is subpar, talk yourself into believing that they "have it" and just give them the job.

 Don't do that.
 Don't rush it just because you need to find someone quickly.
 In the end, hiring the wrong person will cost you more time than taking the time it takes to hire the right one.
+In some cases, it took me five years to hire someone—but it was worth every minute.

 Especially in the early days of a startup, you want to have a team of superstars.
 The process I shared with you today can help you hire the kind of talent that would usually decline the invitation to interview with you in the first place.
 And that's a massive competitive advantage.